Deciding to buy a dog is probably one of the most exciting and important decisions you will make in your life.

 If you are looking to purchase a pedigree purebred dog then your first step would be to decide what breed of dog you are looking for.

 There are many factors to take into consideration here.
 You may have your heart set on a Greyhound but don’t have the time to ensure she is given the exercise that this breed needs.
-A long-haired Golden Retriever may be a very cute puppy, but are you obsessed about having a hair free carpet?
+A long coat Bernese Mountain dog may be a very cute puppy, but are you obsessed about having a hair-free carpet?
 If so, this breed will not be the one for you.

 Use this breed selector to help you choose which breed is the right one for you.

-Once you have decided on the breed of dog that would suit your family, contact DogsNZ.
-They were formally known as the Kennel Club NZ and are have everything you need to know about buying a dog from a breeder in New Zealand.
+Once you have decided on the breed of dog that would suit your family, contact your local Kennel Club.
+They will have everything you need to know about buying a dog from a breeder in whatever part of the world you are in.

 Private Sale/ Trade Me.